------------------------------------------------------------------------------------

 Panagiotis Batakidis (Aristotle University of Thessaloniki, Greece)

-Poisson geometry of Bott-Morse singularities.
+Title: Poisson geometry of Bott-Morse singularities.

 Abstract: The study of foliations on 3-manifolds is closely related to their topology and complications arise when one allows for singularities.
 A big class of them is named Bott-Morse singularities, and it has been shown that certain Poisson structures do exist on manifolds with such foliations.
 The talk is about work in progress on the cohomology of such structures aiming to provide invariants for the differentiable structure.